kissmetrics/km-support/_posts/2012-10-19-revenue-report.md

 # Segmenting Revenue

-As mentioned above, you can segment your revenue and customers using your existing KISSmetrics properties.
+As mentioned above, you can segment your revenue and customers using your existing Kissmetrics properties.
 Some example questions you might answer:

 * Which of my *pricing plans* is contributing the most revenue?
 * Which *ads* have brought in the most paying customers?